Baby Bottle Refusal: Causes, Tips, and When to Call the Doctor

 Understanding Bottle Refusal: What It Is and Why It Happens

-When your baby refuses a bottle, it can be both frustrating and concerning, especially if you’re trying to change from breastfeeding or introducing formula.
+When your baby refuses a bottle, it can be both frustrating and concerning, especially if you’re trying to shift from breastfeeding or introducing formula.

-Bottle refusal is when your infant shows resistance to feeding from a bottle, often preferring breast or direct feeding.
-This can happen for various reasons, such as a preference for the breast, discomfort with the bottle’s nipple, or even teething discomfort.
+Bottle refusal is when your infant resists feeding from a bottle, often preferring the breast or direct feeding.
+This can happen for several reasons: a preference for the breast, discomfort with the bottle’s nipple, or teething discomfort.

-Babies might also be sensitive to changes in their routine or environment, making them hesitant to accept a bottle.
-Understanding why your baby might refuse can help you find solutions.
+Babies can also be sensitive to changes in their routine or environment, making them hesitant to accept something new.
+Understanding the likely cause is the first step toward finding a solution.

 Common Signs of Bottle Refusal in Infants

-If your baby is refusing the bottle, you might notice several common signs that indicate their discomfort or resistance.
-They may turn their head away or clench their mouth shut when you try to offer the bottle.
+If your baby is refusing the bottle, you’ll likely notice a few telltale signs.
+They may turn their head away or clench their mouth shut when you offer it.

-You might also see them arching their back, crying, or becoming fussy during feeding times.
-Sometimes, they might play with the bottle or push it away, showing a clear lack of interest.
+You might also see them arching their back, crying, or getting fussy during feeds.
+Some babies play with the bottle or push it away, showing a clear lack of interest.

 Understanding your baby’s preference for breastfeeding can help ease the transition to bottle-feeding and reduce frustration for both of you.